TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

   alongside recommended adjustments and calculated metrics in one step.
 - **Guideline Summary**: `get_guideline_summary` consolidates environment,
   nutrient and pest guidance for quick reference.
+- **pH Nutrient Availability**: `get_nutrient_availability` returns relative availability of macro and micronutrients at a given pH so you can quickly identify limiting factors.

 ### Automation Blueprint Guide